scuzzydude/asimov/asimov.md

 Kitchens are enterprises, they can earn income.
 You could have a fancy sit-down date SOK.
 Members of the scootage pay like any other kitchen, though a shared resource might need a prioritization method, and that certainly can be a privilege of wealth.
 It can take paying customers and earn income.
 What it can't do is use that income to subsidize the costs of the scootage -- that would be passing income indirectly to the scootage.
 Paying customer's prices must be proportional to the actual costs.
 This is a dynamically changing equation, so there a lot of room for fudging the numbers.
 It's self-governing and the scootage is accountable to Scoot conformance, as well as any local laws.

 Here\'s how I'll manage my SOK, *Instant Karmic Soup Kitchen*.
 I'd open a neighborhood kitchen.
-It'd start out with about ten pledges in the neighborhood who are committed not only to responsibility of a kitchen.
+It'd start out with about ten pledges in the neighborhood who are committed to the responsibility of a kitchen.
 We all stake some asimov and issue 100,000 genesis scoot(IKSK).
 We find a large community event hall that is empty most weeknights and work out a leasing agreement.
 With a little refurbishment and upgrade of some appliances, we have a hall that can serve about 100 people, in five minutes walking distance of 1000 residents, and within short driving distance of 5000 more.
 The stakers divide up the costs of the initial refurbishment.

 There's this guy, Deemo, who was recently downsized from his corporate job in Pennsylvania due to changes in the value ecosystem.
 He's managed organizations and is a statistical wizard with property-based values but has no relevant experience in the genius economy.
 Deemo has never cooked for a living, but we think he's got the skills to manage a kitchen.
 He looks like he knows how to eat, and appearances are vital, even in the genius economy.
 We hire him as trustee, which we instantly regret, because he includes all kinds of statistic-based incentives in his contract based on meeting criteria in various dimensions of measured data.